2dv611/syllabus/resources/lectures/03_continuous_integration/slides.md

 * Long-running process
   * Execute workflows at regular intervals
   * Polls the CSV
-  * Pulls on triggers
+  * Pulls on triggers, jobs trigger other jobs
+    * Building pipelines
 * A view of the build and test result
   * Everyone should see the status
     * test coverage, performance, analyses
     * green/red - integration with physical things

---
-## Artifact repository
+* Artifact repository?

-* Most modern CI servers have built-in support for some kind of artifact repository
+  * There are commercial systems
+    * like JFrogs "Artifactory"
+    * Version control, tagging, pinning and so on

 --
 ## CI servers